The Horse Slaughterer's Daughter

 George Burrus, a down-to-earth hammer-man.
 George knows how the world works but doesn't let that dampen his wry sense of humour or twist his moral compass.

-James Carty, an upright shipwright's apprentice.
+James Carty, an upstanding shipwright's apprentice.
 James is intent on improving his chances in life and attends a working men's reading room.
 His manners are impeccable.. in public, at least.

 John Walter, an enthusiastic beetle collector.
 John dedicates the hours he has spare from studying engineering to poring over catalogues of tropical insects.
 He dreams of becoming a great naturalist.